 A full 63% of the U.S. population grills every single month, and that figure is probably much higher now that we’re solidly into grilling season.
 But even if you’ve been heading out to the backyard or patio to grill for years, you might be making some major grilling mistakes.
 Here are five of the most common you’ll want to fix before you have even one more summer cookout:

 First things first: safety.
-Data collected between 2007 and 2011 show that U.S. fire departments responded to an average of 8,800 inside and outside fires related to grilling, and you definitely don’t want to be a data point in the next study.
+U.S. fire departments respond to an average of 8,800 inside and outside fires related to grilling, and you definitely don’t want to be a data point in the next study.
 Grill in an open spot clear of flammable building materials or vegetation.
 And deck furniture is great, but it shouldn’t be placed too close to either charcoal grills or propane grills (the same goes for outdoor fireplaces, by the way).
 You can also look for deck furniture made of non-flammable materials to be extra cautious.

 For some reason, there’s a myth floating around that you should let your meat sit out and come to room temperature before you throw it on the grill.
 But that’s just a recipe for bacteria growth and possible food poisoning.
 Keep your meat safely chilled until you’re ready to cook; a grill can easily reach 600 to 800 degrees, so it will take only seconds for the meat to get warmed up once it’s over the flames.

 Don’t believe anyone who tells you that salting food before it’s grilled will dry it out and leave it tough.
 A generous sprinkling of kosher salt prior to grilling is the best seasoning you can use, and it won’t dry meat out unless you salt it hours in advance.